tom-wvs/frontend-code-test/README.md

 ## Implementation

-- Use React as the framework
+- Use React for the frontend.
-- Build a GraphQL API that the frontend will talk to
+- Use GraphQL as a middleware between the frontend and backend endpoints.

-## Design
+## UX and Design

 It’s entirely up to you how you would like to design the Application Form!
+Feel free to use 3rd party tools like `emotion` or `material-ui`.

 ## Testing